lkbrittian/lisspring2026/apache_doc.md

 ## Overview

 This document describes the process of installing Apache, confirming its status, and using Apache to create a very basic website.
+This is done to begin building a LAMP stack.

+A LAMP stack is a collection of software (Apache, PHP, and MySQL) that is used to host database-backed websites, with each piece of software providing a specfic function to build and host the website.
+Because each piece of software used in a LAMP stack is open source, it's free to use and can be adjusted to the user's needs, making it easily accessible at a low cost and commonly used as a result.

 ## Environment
 - VM Provider: Google Cloud